Sustainability governance

 We have established clear roles and responsibilities for managing sustainability issues.

-Board level: Our Board of Directors is responsible for oversight of our environmental, social, governance (ESG) initiatives, risks and opportunities.
-The Board receives an ESG update at every meeting, including a quarterly ESG scorecard with key performance indicators and progress towards environmental targets.
+Board level: Our Board of Directors is responsible for oversight of our ESG initiatives, risks and opportunities.
+The Board receives an ESG update at every meeting, including a quarterly ESG scorecard with key performance indicators and progress towards targets.
 The Board has conducted a mapping exercise to ensure that all ESG matters are considered by the Board or one of its Committees.

-Executive level: Our CEO has ultimate responsibility for achieving our sustainability targets.
-Sustainability is a standing agenda item for GMT meetings and members receive a monthly update from the Director of Sustainability.
+Executive level: Our Chief Executive has ultimate responsibility for achieving our sustainability targets.
+Sustainability is a standing agenda item for Group Management Team (GMT) meetings and members receive a monthly update from the Director of Sustainability.

 LEAF Committee: Chaired by a member of our GMT, our LEAF Committee is responsible for reviewing sustainability strategy, risks and opportunities.
 LEAF members include the heads or senior leaders of our sustainability, technical, production, procurement, commercial, customer and design functions and representatives from our strategic land and regional businesses.
-It met four times in 2023.
-We will be updating our committee structure for sustainability during 2024.
+It met four times in 2024.
+In 2024, the Director of Sustainability was responsible for monitoring sustainability issues and overseeing our reporting and disclosures.

 At a project level, the sustainability aspects of a development are initially the responsibility of the land and planning and design teams.
 Once work has begun on site, the production management team, including the Site Manager and contractors, ensures that a wide range of site-specific sustainability issues are addressed and monitored.